Edward Condon: 1940s

 Defenders included Albert Einstein and Harold Urey.
 The entire physics department of Harvard and numerous professional organizations wrote Truman on Condon's behalf.
 The Emergency Committee of Atomic Scientists held a dinner on April 12, 1948, to demonstrate support, with nine Nobel Prize winners among the sponsors.
 The National Academy of Sciences, by contrast, considered only a statement criticizing HUAC's procedures rather than defending Condon.
 Despite widespread support among its members (275 to 35), the National Academy of Sciences' leadership did not release a statement, and instead opted to speak privately with Rep. Thomas.
 On July 15, 1948, the Atomic Energy Commission granted Condon a security clearance, allowing him to access classified information at NIST.

 In September 1948, at the Annual Meeting of the American Association for the Advancement of Science (AAAS), President Truman, with Condon sitting nearby on the dais, denounced Rep. Thomas and HUAC on the grounds that vital scientific research "may be made impossible by the creation of an atmosphere in which no man feels safe against the public airing of unfounded rumors, gossip and vilification".
 He called HUAC's activities "the most un-American thing we have to contend with today.
 It is the climate of a totalitarian country".
 Condon opposed any cooperation with Congressional attempts to identify security risks within the scientific community.
 In June 1949, in a sharply critical letter to Oppenheimer, who had provided information to HUAC about a colleague, he wrote: "I have lost a good deal of sleep trying to figure out how you could have talked this way about a man whom you have known for so long, and of whom you know so well what a good physicist and good citizen he is."
 In July 1949, he testified before a Senate subcommittee that was considering rules governing the operation of Senate committees.
 He criticized Thomas and the HUAC for holding closed hearings and then leaking information that denigrated his loyalty and that of other scientists.
 He said that the committee denied his and his colleagues' requests for public hearings so they could respond.

 In 1949, Edward R. Murrow had colleague Don Hollenbeck contribute to the innovative media-review program, CBS Views the Press over the radio network's flagship station WCBS.
 Hollenbeck discussed Edward U. Condon, Alger Hiss, and Paul Robeson.
 Regarding Condon, Hollenbeck critiqued anti-communists for going about their business the wrong way:

-(Here, Hollenbeck was placing Condon in the "freedom-loving non-Communist" camp.)